srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 ### Exercise 3: Examine the IoT Hub Service

-As we have already noted, the IoT Hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.
+As you have already learned, IoT Hub is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your Azure IoT services and your connected devices.

 IoT Hub's capabilities help you build scalable, full-featured IoT solutions such as managing industrial equipment used in manufacturing, tracking valuable assets in healthcare, monitoring office building usage, and many more scenarios.
 IoT Hub monitoring helps you maintain the health of your solution by tracking events such as device creation, device failures, and device connections.

+In this exercise, you will examine some of the features that IoT Hub provides.

-#### Task 1: Explore the IoT Hub Overview blade
+#### Task 1: Explore the IoT Hub Overview information

 1. If necessary, log in to [portal.azure.com](https://portal.azure.com) using your Azure account credentials.